Davi-Ga/CR-Calculator/README.md

 -What is CD?

-CD is the subject credit, based on the total course load
+CD is the subject credit, based on the total course load.